Are you confident that what you’re writing is error-free and easy to read?

 Here’s the deal:

-Grammarly works much like Google Docs.
+You can use Grammarly Microsoft Office or an online dashboard that works much like Google Docs.

 On the dashboard of this grammar checker, you can open a new document and start writing.
 Or you can paste your work into this new document for analysis